ddosad/CVIP_DataScience/README.md

-# CVIP_DataScience
-Notebook for CVIP
+Notbooks for CVIP virtual intership at Coders cave